yolish/har-with-imu-transformer/README.md

 ## Inertial-based Activity Recognition with Transformers
 This repository provide the official PyTorch implementation of the method described in the paper: **"Boosting Inertial-based Human Activity Recognition with Transformers"** (Shavit and Klein, 2021, IEEE Open Access).

-We propose general framework for inertial-based activity recognition with Transformers.
+We propose a general framework for inertial-based activity recognition with Transformers.
 Samples collected over time with inertial sensors on mobile devices are provided to a Transformer Encoder architecture for learning smartphone location recognition (SLR) and human activity recognition (HAR) tasks.

 The proposed approach is the first to employ Transformers for this task and is shown to provide a consistent improvement, across multiple datasets and scenarios.